YongoDavid/Demo-2024/README.md

 so far i have just been using localstorage to store data the painful thing is that i should have gotten far and covered alot if not for this issues of the database and another issue is i havent been coding well the past few days , not as much as i have been wanting to which is making me annoyed at myself

+the pending projects i have are the properties website , the blog website and the project full stack website i am meant to start